Haunted Hills podcast is about Small Towns Big Stories

 Tegan Dawson is the writer and producer of Haunted Hills Podcast and previously was the small business owner and tour guide for Haunted Hills Tours.
 You might have met me on a ghost or crime tour in the Latrobe Valley – which is in Central Gippsland in the State of Victoria.
 Technically Rosedale, today is in the Wellington Shire, but at one stage Rosedale was the predominate Shire Council from there up to Narracan Creek which included Newborough, Morwell and Traralgon.

 In 2015, I started telling the first of these stories as location-based tours in the small towns of Yallourn North, Rosedale and Traralgon.
 Every place has its micro-culture based on economy, employment and natural environment.
 Every city we operated tours in had its own culture, shown through history, crime, and ghost stories.
 All three of these story arcs reveal the towns in different ways but reveals the underlying ethos.

 As I was doing tours, people shared anecdotal stories from other small towns.
 I saved these stories in the hope I could open more tours; it takes a lot of stories to create a whole tour.
-Now, I can tell stories about towns from history, crime and ghosts.
+Now, I can tell stories about towns from all over the world sharing their history, crime and ghosts.

 Why ghost stories?